Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Conclusions and Discussion

 \section{Conclusions and Discussion}

-We have presented a novel framework for automated optimal placement of high-resolution simulations embedded in lower-resolution models.
-The framework can be used with computationally expensive and chaotic (noisy) low-resolution models, whose derivatives may not be available.
-Given low-resolution simulations, we use parameter uncertainty information provided by the CES algorithm to guide our choice of design.
-We have demonstrated the efficacy of the algorithm for finding optimally informative locations in perfect-model settings in which we generated surrogates of embedded high-resolution simulations directly with an idealized GCM, with statistically stationary or seasonally varying statistics.
-In these settings, we have demonstrated learning about parameters in a convection parameterization, exploring both spatial and spatio-temporal designs.
-Our design framework can also be used more broadly, to automate selection of optimally informative climate statistics from libraries of high-resolution simulations \cite{JarSchSheSriZhi21_pre}.
+We have presented a novel framework for automated optimal data acquisition to calibrate a global model.
+The framework can be used with computationally expensive and chaotic (noisy) GCMs, whose derivatives may not be available.
+The data are assumed to be accessible only at limited locations and at different times of year.
+Given a global simulation, we use parameter uncertainty information provided by the CES algorithm to guide our choice of design (when and where we target data acquisition).
+We have demonstrated the efficacy of the algorithm for finding optimally informative locations in perfect-model settings in which we generated data with an idealized GCM and learnt about parameters in a convection parameterization.
+Using statistically stationary or seasonally varying statistics, we have explored both spatial and spatio-temporal designs.